hackoregon/linux-laptop-setup/README.md

 Except for virtual machine hosting, they should work on any of the Linux Mint "Sarah" desktops and any Ubuntu 16.04.1 LTS "Xenial Xerus" desktop, 32 or 64 bits.
 File an issue at <https://github.com/hackoregon/linux-laptop-setup/issues/new> if you find problems on an Ubuntu 16.04.1 or Linux Mint 18 system.

-If you have some other version of Linux already installed, open an issue at <https://github.com/hackoregon/linux-laptop-setup/issues/new>.
-It will only take me a half-day or thereabouts to port them to any recent Fedora, openSUSE or Debian system.

 Why Linux Mint 18 / Ubuntu 16.04.1 LTS?
 ---------------------------------------